Vardhan-vendi/html_projects/README.md

-# html_projects
+# html_projects. : Amazon
-this are my first practice code on html,css,js,bootstrap,python,nodeJS,SQL
+this are my first practice code on html,css,js.